beto-rodriguez/SuperXml/README.md

                     new { name = "Susan", age= 37 }
                 });
 ```
-After Scope is ready all you need to do is call the compile method according to your needs
+After `Scope` is ready all you need to do is call the `Compile` method according to your needs
 ```
 compiler.Compile("Hello {{name}}") // a string
 compiler.CompileXml(@"c:/.../file.xml"); //a xml file